knownbymanoj/Forest_Cover_Classification/README.md

 Step 4) Prediction Data Description

-Client will send the data in multiple set of files in batches at a given location.
-Data will contain Wafer names and 590 columns of different sensor values for each wafer.
-Apart from prediction files, we also require a "schema" file from client which contains all the relevant information about the training files such as:
-Name of the files, Length of Date value in FileName, Length of Time value in FileName, Number of Columns, Name of the Columns and their datatype.
+Client will send the data in multiple set of files in batches at a given location.Apart from prediction files, we also require a "schema" file from client which contains all the relevant information about the training files such as:Name of the files, Length of Date value in FileName, Length of Time value in FileName, Number of Columns, Name of the Columns and their datatype.

- Data Validation
+Step 5) Data Validation
 In this step, we perform different sets of validation on the given set of training files.
 1) Name Validation- We validate the name of the files on the basis of given Name in the schema file.
 We have created a regex pattern as per the name given in schema file, to use for validation.
 After validating the pattern in the name, we check for length of date in the file name as well as length of time in the file name.
 If all the values are as per requirement, we move such files to "Good_Data_Folder" else we move such files to "Bad_Data_Folder".
 2) Number of Columns - We validate the number of columns present in the files, if it doesn't match with the value given in the schema file then the file is moved to "Bad_Data_Folder".
 3) Name of Columns - The name of the columns is validated and should be same as given in the schema file.
 If not, then the file is moved to "Bad_Data_Folder".
 4) Datatype of columns - The datatype of columns is given in the schema file.
 This is validated when we insert the files into Database.
 If dataype is wrong then the file is moved to "Bad_Data_Folder".
 5) Null values in columns - If any of the columns in a file has all the values as NULL or missing, we discard such file and move it to "Bad_Data_Folder".

-Data Insertion in Database
+Step 6) Data Insertion in Database

 1) Database Creation and connection - Create database with the given name passed.
 If the database is already created, open the connection to the database.
 2) Table creation in the database - Table with name - "Good_Data", is created in the database for inserting the files in the "Good_Data_Folder" on the basis of given column names and datatype in the schema file.
 If table is already present then new table is not created, and new files are inserted the already present table as we want training to be done on new as well old training files.
 3) Insertion of files in the table - All the files in the "Good_Data_Folder" are inserted in the above-created table.
 If any file has invalid data type in any of the columns, the file is not loaded in the table and is moved to "Bad_Data_Folder".

-Step 5) Prediction
+Step 7) Prediction

 1) Data Export from Db - The data in a stored database is exported as a CSV file to be used for model training.
 2) Data Preprocessing
    a) Check for null values in the columns.
 If present, impute the null values using the KNN imputer.
    b) Encode the categorical values in the class column.
 c) scale the numerical values in the given dataset after we split them for test and train.
 4) Prediction - Based on the cluster number, the respective model is loaded and is used to predict the data for that cluster.
 5) Once the prediction is made for all the clusters, the predictions are saved in a CSV file with the names of forest cover was was given in the training set before encoding  at a given location and the location is returned to the client.

-Step 6) Deployment
+Step 8) Deployment

 We will be deploying the model to the Pivotal Cloud Foundry platform.
 This is a workflow diagram for the prediction of using the trained model.

-Now let’s see the forest type classifier project folder structure.

 requirements.txt file consists of all the packages that you need to deploy the app in the cloud.